gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 TODO: what else might we want to see? public addr? number (and kind) of certs?

-In the event of an incident, the bot can be locked with the new `tctl lock` functionality.
-A locked bot will be unable to renew certificates and will have its existing certificates revoked.
-(TODO: this is how it works, right?)
+##### Security

+It is important to consider the security implications of a credential that can be continuously renewed.
+In order to minimize the blast radius of an attack, we need to minimize both the scope and duration that an attacker could leverage a compromised credential.

+We limit the scope by allowing users to define exactly which roles the certificate should assume.
+We encourage all bot certificates to follow the principle of least privilege and define only the minimum set of permissions necessary.
+(TODO more on impersonation)

+We limit the amount of time an attacker can act with these certificates by setting an aggressive expiration time on renewable certificates and allowing users to prevent a bot from renewing certificates with the new `tctl lock` functionality.
+A locked bot is unable to renew its certificates, so an attacker who compromises a bot can only use the certificate until it expires.
+With a sufficiently small TTL, the window for a valid attack can be minimized.
+To further minimize this window, an administrator can initiate a CA rotation with a small (or zero) grace period immediately after locking the compromised bot.

+TODO:

+- this depends on someone noticing an anomoly and deciding to lock a bot - how do we make it easier to detect? more audit events?
+- should probably generate a new keypair when we renew and not just bump the cert's TTL - this prevents an attack from holding on to a private key and attempting to use it to decrypt traffic in the future

-Note that a bot can manage multiple sets of certificates, and locking a particular bot will apply to *all* of the certificates it manages.
+Note that a bot can manage multiple sets of certificates, and locking a particular bot will prevent it from renewing *any* of the certificates it manages.

 ```
 $ tctl lock --bot=0123-4567